-A. Fieldwork Component
+Fieldwork Component

-Law Students participate at their Field Placement Sites for 42.5 hours per credit hour, as indicated on the Field Placement Components Grid (see Attachment 1).
-A Law Student identifies his or her own learning goals for the semester (a "Goals Memorandum") and works with his or her respective Field Placement Supervisor to achieve those goals and evaluate progress.
-Field Placement Supervisor feedback on assignments and Law Student self-evaluation and reflection on experiences and observations are essential to a successful field placement experience.
-Law Students receive the credits indicated on the Field Placement Components Grid (see Attachment 1) for the successful completion of their fieldwork.
-The Law Student's academic performance in the fieldwork component is evaluated by a Faculty Coordinator based on (i) the Field Placement Supervisor Evaluation of Law Student (see Attachment 5) and (ii) completion of the minimum required field placement hours (see Attachments 2 and 3).
+Law Students participate at their Field Placement Sites for the credits (and number of associated hours) indicated on Attachment 3.
+A Law Student identifies his or her own learning goals for the semester in a Goals Memorandum and works with his or her respective Supervisor to achieve those goals and evaluate progress.
+The Law Student's academic performance in the fieldwork component is evaluated by a Faculty Coordinator based on (i) the Supervisor's evaluation of the Law Student and (ii) completion of the minimum required field placement hours.